kristopolous/fiction/framework.md

 Given a product:

- * Systems should not continue to function without the programmer and
+ * Systems should not continue to function without the programmer
  * Code has to constantly be rewritten in order to achieve the same ends

 Also it permits the users to go on constant employer funded vacations to conferencces and training sessions.